b9Joker108/b9pentmux108/README.md

 [![BlackHole Security](core/gitbhs.svg)](https://github.com/BlackHoleSecurity)

-# Lazymux
+# b9pentmux108 (under construction)
-Lazymux is a tool that helps you to install and use multiple penetration testing and hacking tools on Android system with ease.
-It allows users to easily install and use a variety of popular tools such as Nmap, SQLMap, and Metasploit.
-The tool is simple to use, as you only need to type a command to install and use any of the tools.
-Lazymux is an open-source project and can be a very helpful tool for penetration testing and ethical hacking tasks.
+`b9pentmux` is a tool that helps you install and use multiple penetration testing and hacking tools on Android systems with ease.
+It allows users to easily install and use a variety of popular tools such as Nmap, SQLMap, and Metasploit, for example.
+The tool is simple to use, as you only need to type a command to install and use any of the tools. `b9pentmux` is an open-source project and may be a very helpful tool for penetration testing and ethical hacking tasks.

 Made with ❤️